 When a child is born, New Jersey law automatically recognizes the parental rights of the birth mother.
 Absent adoption or another relinquishment of parental rights, the birth mother is considered the legal mother of the child under New Jersey law.
 A father, however, may have to go through additional steps to secure any parental rights or obligations.

 There are many good reasons to establish paternity.
 The child will be covered by the father’s health insurance and other benefits such as veteran’s benefits or Social Security.
 The child will receive a proper inheritance from the father’s estate when the father passes away.
 The child’s mother or other second parent may wish to establish paternity to ensure that the father pays child support and otherwise fulfills his parental obligations.
 Moreover, there are certainly personal, emotional, and moral reasons to want to establish paternity: Establishing paternity is beneficial for the relationship between father and child, and it is likely good for the child’s emotional well-being.

-The law office of Herbert & Weiss, Attorneys at Law, has been protecting the rights of mothers and fathers in Bergen County, New Jersey, and surrounding areas since 1994.
-Our Englewood family law and child custody lawyers know how important familial ties can be, and we know how to use New Jersey law to protect the rights and ensure enforcement of the obligations of parents in New Jersey.
+Herbert & Weiss, LLP has been protecting the rights of mothers and fathers in Bergen County, New Jersey, and surrounding areas since 1994.
+Our Englewood family law and child custody lawyers know how important familial ties can be, and we know how to use New Jersey law to protect the rights and ensure enforcement of the obligations of parents in the state.

 Establishing Paternity in New Jersey